Funmi4194/instashop/README.md

 ﻿# E-commerce API
 This project is a RESTful API for an e-commerce application, built using Golang.
 It supports user authentication, product management, and order management with role-based access control.

-## Features
+## Assessment Requirement

-User Management: Register and login with JWT authentication.
+- User Management: Register and login with JWT authentication.
-Product Management: CRUD operations for products (restricted to admin users).
+- Product Management: CRUD operations for products (restricted to admin users).
-Order Management: Place orders, view user orders, cancel orders, and update order status (admin-only).
+- Order Management: Place orders, view user orders, cancel orders, and update order status (admin-only).
-Role-based Access: Admin and user roles with specific permissions.
+- Role-based Access: Admin and user roles with specific permissions.
-Validation & Error Handling: Complete input validation and appropriate HTTP status codes.
+- Validation & Error Handling: Complete input validation and appropriate HTTP status codes.
-Swagger Documentation: Each endpoint is documented for easy reference.
+- Swagger Documentation: Each endpoint is documented for easy reference.
 # Running

 First, clone the repo and install the dependencies: